-Michigan Center Schools Food Services Department
+Michigan Center Schools Food Service Department

 When school is canceled due to inclement weather, the meal that was scheduled to be served on the inclement weather day will be served on the return day of school.

 Example: Tuesday is an inclement weather day.
 Tuesday’s menu will be served on Wednesday, the return day.The Michigan Center Schools Food Services Department provides healthy meals and offerings that meet the USDA Healthier, Hunger-Free Act 2010.
 These offerings are expected to enhance a child's academic and physical performance and address childhood obesity issues.